Frequently Asked Questions (FAQs)

 What happens to the camp staff and horses this summer?

-the horse program along with many other favorite camp activities such as archery,
+Staff and horses are hard at work gearing up for summer camp!
+Campers this summer can expect the horse program along with many other favorite camp activities such as archery, swimming, adventure course, and ziplines, etc.

 Why is the Kansas 4-H Foundation exploring options to transition ownership of Rock Springs Ranch?